lilxyzw/lilToon/Assets/lilToon/README.md

   → You can specify a mask texture in "Mask & Strength" to partially remove shadows.
 - Outline becomes dirty.
   → You can specify a mask texture in "Mask & Width" to partially remove outline or adjust the thickness.
+- Shadows are weak in bright places.
+  → "Environment Strength" value affects the strength of shadows in bright places.

 # Recommended settings outside the shader
 The following settings improve the problem of different brightness in one part of the model.
 Also, texture transparency artifacts are removed.